 Any good doctor will begin by diagnosing the problem before recommending a treatment.
 Likewise, you have to figure out the root of the issue before attempting a fix.

 Once you have the proper diagnosis, the steps are obvious.

 Why Information Does Not Match

-There could be many reasons behind why your personal information does not match credit bureau files.
+There could be many reasons your personal information does not match credit bureau files.
 We will begin with the most common causes and work our way down the list to help you diagnose the problem.